- Members Area

-The Continuing Medical Education and Re-certification Program is the process conducted by the Australasian College of Cosmetic Surgery and Medicine which requires Fellows/Members to demonstrate that they have maintained proper professional standards of knowledge and performance for the period under review.
+The Continuing Professional Development and Re-certification Program is the process conducted by the Australasian College of Cosmetic Surgery and Medicine which requires Fellows/Members to demonstrate that they have maintained proper professional standards of knowledge and performance for the period under review.

 The goal of the Program is to enable Fellows/Members to demonstrate that they are engaged in the minimum/maximum range of activities which will assist them to improve their knowledge and skills and so provide their patients with quality health care.

-There are three facets to the Continuing Medical Education and Re-certification Program.
+There are three facets to the Continuing Professional Development and Re-certification Program.
 Each of these facets is required to be satisfied in order for a biennial Certificate of Professional Standards to be issued to the Fellow/Member of the College.

 The three facets are: